 One of the best things about PPFs is that you can quickly heal most lighter scratches from them.
 For instance, if someone scratched your car with a key and he didn’t go through the PPF, you can easily fix it by using a heat gun.

-When heated, paint protection film will return to its original state, making all the scratches disappear.
+When heated, the paint protection film will return to its original state, making all the scratches disappear.
 This is called self-healing, and paint protection films are the only type of paint protection that have this ability.

-Clear bras for cars last much longer than most other paint protection products.
+Clear bras last much longer than most other paint protection products.
 They’ll easily outlive any car wax or sealant.
-The only real competitor is ceramic coatings, which can (if maintained properly) last similarly to protection films.
+The only real competitor is ceramic coating, which can (if maintained properly) last similarly to protection films.

 Longevity depends on the quality of the product.
 So, if you want the highest longevity, you should always buy high-quality PPFs, which cost more money.
 For most PPFs, you can expect them to last anywhere between 3-10 years with proper maintenance.

-But, if you put a PPF on headlights, it’ll usually last +3 years, which is awesome.
+When you install a PPF on headlights, it’ll usually last +3 years, which is awesome.
 It’ll keep headlights safe from stone chips and weather conditions such as UV rays, etc.

-In my opinion, paint protection films are a fantastic choice for company vehicles.
-Usually, more workers drive company vehicles, and they’re usually neglected.
-The paint protection film is the best way to at least secure the paint beneath the film, which is important because once the company has to sell that car.
+Paint protection films are a fantastic choice for company vehicles.
+Usually, multiple workers drive company vehicles, and they’re usually neglected.
+The paint protection film is the best way to at least secure the paint beneath the film.

 I’ve seen many cars that have clear bras on some areas only that are exposed to rock chips and scratches the most (front bumper, hood, rear bumper, etc.).
 That saves a bunch of money for companies because they don’t have to pay paint corrections all the time.